lowkieman/theroom/readme.md

 # The room member portal from ALX africa
-_ A clone from scratch
+A clone from scratch
+- check out the progress [here](https://membertheroom.netlify.app)

 ## Author
 - Wilfred Mamboleo Tinega ```@2024```